On-line course materials

 Assignment for the Film class:

-12 Chairs Interactive is a multimedia Web site at http://lexiconbridge.com/cloud/.
-Unless you received your subscription to it in Russian 2203, create an account and ask your teacher to subscribe your account to the film.
-Do this early in the semester, before you see assignments for the film in the syllabus.
-If you do not own a computer, use the ones in the Language Resource Center in Noyes Lodge.
+The 12 Chairs multimedia is a Cornell-only resource available from http://lexiconbridge.com/cloud.
+Create an account with a cornel.edu email address, and you will be automatically subscribed to all titles.
+If you do not have access to a computer, use the ones in the Language Resource Center in Stimson Hall when it is open.
 You will watch the movie on the computer screen.
 On the same screen, you will see a window with various notes on the episode (summaries, transcripts, and descriptions).
 Every word in the notes has an English gloss: just click the word.
 Some words and phrases are linked to still images or short video clips.
 If you need help in using the site, read its on-screen Help (click the question mark button) or ask your teachers for a demonstration.

 For the film work, the class is divided into two groups.
 Each student in the class should watch the entire assignment.
 In addition, each group is assigned a few scenes for more detailed study.
 See Syllabus for details.

-When the Syllabus says "watch and understand these episodes:..." you should watch the assignment a few times and try to understand as much dialog as you can.
+When the Syllabus says "watch and understand..." you should watch the assignment a few times and try to understand as much dialog as you can.
 Consult the notes on the screen.
 If some of the dialog is difficult to understand, consult the on-screen transcript.
 Be prepared to answer questions about the entire assignment.

 For each film class, prepare 2-3 questions on the assigned episodes.
 In class, your questions will be answered by your classmates as part of the discussion.

 The purpose of this class is to learn how to conjugate all verbs listed in Exercise 7 (and practiced in all other Лексико-граммaтические упражнения) and to use them correctly in your own speech and writing.

 A note about Grammar sections at the back of the book

 (also online under "Russian Verbs" in the On-line course materials